 Step 2: Use keyword planner tools to chisel away at the backlog.

 You should have a rather extensive list of keywords, search terms, and questions.
-That list alone is not enough when learning how to do keyword research and identifying the phrases.
+That list alone is not enough when learning how to do keyword research and identify the phrases.
 It’s time to look at the true value of each of your ideas.
 You will need the aid of one, or multiple keyword research tools.

 Keyword Research Tools:

 Different keyword research tools deliver different metrics.
-The Google Keyword Planner is widely used and delivers valuable insights including suggested keywords by relevance, average monthly searches, competition status, and top of page bid cost.
+The Google Keyword Planner is widely used and delivers valuable insights including suggested keywords by relevance, average monthly searches, competition status, and top-of-page bid cost.

-Similarly, Ubersuggest delivers metrics that are even more granular, and suggests both keyword ideas and content topics.
+Similarly, Ubersuggest delivers metrics that are even more granular and suggests both keyword ideas and content topics.
 Explore each of the above tools to decide which system works best for you.

 Once you’ve decided which tool to use, input your list of keywords into the search planner and analyze.
 Focus on optimizing for high-value keywords.
 High-value keywords are those that are relevant to your brand or product that have a high volume of searches, low competition, and a low cost-per-click (CPC).